daffi1238/web_hacking/XSS/README.md

 The request have in the header _Content-Type: text/plain_.
 In case that the app allow several content-types no problem, we can inject xml, json or serialized object, but in case that not we have nothing to do here.

 Searching for XSS:
-- [ ] First thing to do should be check in the behaviour remains changing the Content-Type to text/plain.
+- [ ] First thing to do should be check in the behaviour remains changing the Content-Type to text/plain, if stil works continue searching for the attack, if not nothing to do!

 **Executing JavaScript from Within XML Responses**